Routine Statewide Monitoring Program

 Lakes, ponds, and reservoirs are monitored in two programs.
 Lake Classification and Inventory (LCI) is conducted by DEC staff, and follows the 5-year rotating basin schedule of the RIBS program.
 The Citizens Statewide Lake Assessment Program (CSLAP) is directed by DEC staff, but is run by volunteers from individual lake associations.

 Groundwater Sampling Program

 The groundwater sampling program conducts yearly comprehensive sampling and analysis of groundwater including field and physical parameters, bacteria, nutrients, inorganics, organics (including pesticides and VOCs), and radiochemicals.
 The program parallels the five year rotating RIBS program schedule by concentrating on approximately 1/5 of the state each year.
 Sampling is conducted by USGS using both public and private wells.
 Sampling results and data reports are available for each major basin through USGS online.

 - Toxicity Testing Unit - Information about the Toxicity Testing Unit in the Division of Water at NYSDEC.

 - Statewide Monitoring and Assessment Schedule - Drainage basin map indicating monitoring and assessment cycle in New York State.

-- Statewide Lake Monitoring Programs - Information on Lake Monitoring and Assessment Activities in New York State.
+- Lake Classification and Inventory (LCI) Program - Information on Lake Monitoring and Assessment Activities in New York State.